mihirkudale/NYC-Taxi-MLOps/README.md

 dvc repro
 ```

-## CI/CD through GitHub Actions
+## CI/CD through GitHub Acti ons

 The CI/CD workflow will throw an error while creating the CML report because no Personal Access Token is linked to the repository for safety purposes.

-I advice the user to generate his/her own access token as explained in the Session-5 and run this code in their own repository and it will work without any errors.
+I advice the user to generate his/her own access token and run this code in their own repository and it will work without any errors.

-> Thanks everyone for following the content with dedication and patience.👏

 ## Docker